zhenxiyang/phantomsocks/README.md

 # phantomsocks
-A socks server for Windows/Linux/macOS with WinPcap/LibPcap to modify packets
+A proxy server for Windows/Linux/macOS with WinPcap/LibPcap/RawSocket/WinDivert to modify packets
 ## Usage
 ```
 phantomsocks